wttech/gradle-aem-plugin/README.md

 ## Configuration

 * Recommended way to start using Gradle AEM Plugin is to clone and customize [example project](https://github.com/Cognifide/gradle-aem-example).
-* It is recommended to use Gradle Wrapper (command `gradlew`) instead of using locally installed Gradle (command `gradle`) to easily have same version of Gradle used to build application on all environments.
-Only at first building time, wrapper will be automatically downloaded and installed on local machine.
 * General AEM configuration options are listed [here](src/main/kotlin/com/cognifide/gradle/aem/AemConfig.kt).
+* As a build command, it is recommended to use Gradle Wrapper (`gradlew`) instead of locally installed Gradle (`gradle`) to easily have same version of build tool installed on all environments.
+At first time, wrapper will be automatically downloaded and installed.

 ### Plugin setup